daanhorn/vagrant-example/README.md

 By default, Vagrant creates a synced folder in the virtual machine in `/vagrant` which maps to the directory where the vagrant box is in (the alliander_vm folder in this case).

 # Provisioning
 A virtual machine can be provisioned with additional software by Vagrant.
-This can be done using a Shell script, but Pupper, Chef, Ansible, Salt and Docker are also supported.
+This can be done using a Shell script, but Puppet, Chef, Ansible, Salt and Docker are also supported.
 To provision Apache, create a shell script named `bootstrap.sh` like:
 ```
 #!/usr/bin/env bash